 Video is one of the most digested forms of media across the board.
 As you scroll through your facebook feed, have you noticed it’s primarily video posts?

-This is an ongoing trend that isn’t going away.
+Video marketing is an ongoing trend that isn’t going away.
 Many people will opt to watch a video going through product features, versus reading about a product.
 In fact, 4X as many customers would rather watch a video about a product than reading about it.

 In this example of an effective content marketing hack, Marketo offers a 4-minute video demo but requires visitors to input their information first.
 This is great not only for lead generation but also will make the follow-up and closing the sale more efficient as well.